mmistakes/minimal-mistakes/_posts/2022-11-01-Helmi_pilot.md

 For example: What additional supporting software would be useful?
 Is the documentation useful and user friendly?

-Please send your feedback to servicedesk@csc.fi, with "Helmi pilot" included in the e-mail subject-line.
+Please send your feedback to fiqci-feedback@postit.csc.fi.

 ## How to apply